 What if I Have Too Many Points?

-Once you receive the maximum amount of points on your license within a certain time period, your license will be either suspended or revoked by the California DMV.
-Once again, the conditions for this are 4 points in one year, 6 points in 2 years, and 8 points in 3 years.
+Once again, the conditions for this are four points in one year, six points in two years, and eight points in three years.
 You can mask or hide points, but you cannot have your points removed before the time period is up.

 The length of time that a point will remain on your license solely depends on the severity of the offense.
 This can range from 3 to 13 years.
 If you have four or more points against you in the span of one year, you risk having your license suspended.
-You can call your local DMV to try and file a hearing for a restricted driver’s license, which will help keep your license from being suspended.

-A one-point traffic ticket for speeding will stay on your license for three years as it is a less severe crime.
-A two-point traffic violation like driving recklessly will remain on your license for at least seven years as it is a more severe crime than speeding.
-A two-point traffic violation for a DUI can remain on your license for 13 years as it is a very serious crime that causes injury, property damage, and even fatality.
+A one-point traffic ticket for speeding will stay on your license for three years, as it is a less severe crime.
+A two-point traffic violation, such as for reckless driving, will remain on your license for at least seven years because it is a more severe crime than speeding.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form